discretize/discretize-guides/builds/elementalist/condi-weaver/index.md

 | <Skill name="Glyph of Renewal" size="big" disableText/> | You can sacrifice some DPS for a powerful insta rez, can be very useful during "Dancing with Demons" runs.|

 <Message>
-If you do want to switch any of your utilites in favor of one of the skills listed above, you should prioritise dropping <Skill name="Glyph of Elemental Power"/> before <Skill name="Primordial Stance"/> and <Skill name="Signet of fire"/>.
+If you do want to switch any of your utilities in favor of one of the skills listed above, you should prioritise dropping <Skill name="Glyph of Elemental Power"/> before <Skill name="Primordial Stance"/> and <Skill name="Signet of fire"/>.
 </Message>

 </Card>